dgbao03/Warehouse_Management_Server_NestJS_v2/README.md

 - **Race Condition Handling**
   The system uses transaction management and locking strategies to ensure consistent inventory values, even in high-concurrency scenarios like simultaneous import/export.

-- **Real-Time Notifications & Automation**
+- **Email Alerts & Automation**
-  Admins receive alerts for low-stock levels or critical updates.
-Auto-reordering can be configured for essential inventory items.
+  Admins receive email alerts for low-stock levels or critical inventory updates.
+Auto-reordering can be configured for essential items to ensure smooth operations.

 ## Technical Stack